nodebasewm/nodebasewm.github.io/content/en/docs/Tutorials/validatornodemanual/_index.md

     RPC_PEER_2="<Sentry.Node2.Private.IP>"
     {{< /highlight>}}

+22. At this point, before running our Node Software for the first time, we are going to check that our Firewall Rules are set up to match the recommended settings over at https://nodebasewm.github.io/docs/configuration/firewall

+    We can check our Node's **current** settings match by entering the following command

+    {{< highlight bash "linenos=table,style=witchhazel" >}}
+    sudo ufw status numbered
+    {{< /highlight>}}

+    If they match we can carry on with the guide.
+If not, we will follow the **Validator** Firewall setup steps on the Firewall settings page and **then** continue with the guide.

-22. With the Firewall Rules added, and our Sentry Nodes' Private IP addresses set, we are now going to start up our Valdiator Node for the first time, manually.
+24. With the Firewall Rules now verified or added, and our Sentry Nodes' Private IP addresses set, we are now going to start up our Valdiator Node for the first time, manually.

     > Note: Later we will be setting up a service file to have our Node automatically restart on Server reboot, or following a crash.
 For now though we will proceed manually.